Dinhbaon/Dinhbaon.github.io/_posts/2022-06-29-Drawing-with-the-fourier-series.markdown

  In essence, each sine or cos function in the summation represents a rotating vector.
 With sin "vectors"  beginning its rotation exactly $$\pi/2$$ before the cos:

 ![Sine as a vector](https://raw.githubusercontent.com/Dinhbaon/Dinhbaon.github.io/gh-pages/_assets/_gifs/1tyC.gif){:style="display:block; margin-left:auto; margin-right:auto"}

+If we think of each sinusoid as a rotating vector we can visualize a sum of sinusoids as a sum of rotating vectors!
+3Blue1Brown illustrates this idea in his video fairly clearly.